How Neymar, Mbappe & Messi are finally thriving at PSG

 PSG only scored two goals in 180 minutes, which both originated from Mbappe's individual speed and brilliance, rather than any move involving himself, Neymar and Messi.

-Former boss Mauricio Pochettino's tactical setup was seen a major contributor to this, with a reluctance from the Argentine coach to deviate from a 4-3-3 system, leaving 35-year-old Messi and Neymar, 30, in the wide forward roles - not ideal for players lacking explosive page at this stage of their careers.
+Former boss Mauricio Pochettino's tactical set-up was seen a major contributor to this, with a reluctance from the Argentine coach to deviate from a 4-3-3 system, leaving 35-year-old Messi and Neymar, 30, in the wide forward roles - not ideal for players lacking explosive page at this stage of their careers.

 So, before PSG's Champions League opener at home to Juventus on Tuesday, what has changed since Pochettino's departure?